jbearak/base-container/PHASE3_COMPARISON.md

 ./test_pak_installation.sh
 ```

-This Phase 3 implementation successfully transforms the complex manual GitHub API handling into a clean, pak-based approach while maintaining full compatibility with the existing interface and improving performance, security, and maintainability.
+This Phase 3 implementation successfully transforms the complex manual GitHub API handling into a clean, pak-based approach while maintaining full compatibility with the existing interface.
+The primary benefits are code simplification, enhanced security, and preparation for significant performance improvements through BuildKit caching in Phase 5.